BREAKING: New VirtualBox 6.1.10 released (June 5, 2020).

 The easiest way would be if you have a free DropBox account.
 Another method would be setting up a folder to do File Sharing on your Catalina machine.
 Here are the step-by-step instructions to create the shared folder.

-COMMAND-Q ("Quit") key is usurped by VirtualBox.
-We've tried to prevent this, but if you go to Quit Screenwriter / Dramatica by pressing COMMAND-Q, then the Virtual Machine itself will ask if you want to "shut down" or "Save State".
+COMMAND-Q ("Quit") key was sometimes usurped by earlier versions of VirtualBox.
+We've tried to prevent this, but if you go to Quit Screenwriter / Dramatica by pressing COMMAND-Q, then earlier versions of the Virtual Machine itself will ask if you want to "shut down" or "Save State".
 Typically, that's not what you wanted to do.
 Instead, to QUIT one of our programs, just select the FILE > Quit menu item using your mouse.

 OTHER SETUP YOU MIGHT WANT TO DO: